Nice ad, John Lewis, but you’ve stolen Christmas

 I don’t want Christmas ads banned.
 That’s just silly.
 But I don’t want to be told how to celebrate it, how to feel and what to do either.
 Above all, I don’t want a sponsored seven week Christmas.
 I want a real one that starts in December and actually means something.

 The Christmas that these brands portray is not the Christmas I remember and love.
 It’s contrived, commoditised and too long.
-The underlying message of love has been misappropriated by consumerism and lost.
+The underlying message has been misappropriated by consumerism and lost.
 Anyone who complains is labelled joyless, but it’s the labellers who have sold their joy and replaced it with sponsored happiness.
 They’re just too caught up in the brands’ PR, twitter hashtags and Facebook promotions to notice.

 I wish you all goodwill, love and peace.
 I wish this to you 365 days a year, not just at Christmas.
 And I want my Christmas back.